rotki/rotki/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Submit bug reports about rotkehlchen
+about: Submit bug reports about rotki
 ---